AmpersandTarski/prototype-frontend/docs/message-service-component.md

+There are two main scripts that utilize the messageService.
+This is set up in a way that they intercept any notifications or errors and prompt the user with a message.
+This document explains how to use the messageService in a special case where a custom message needs to be displayed.

-### Main Toast module
+## Main Toast module

 A `MessageService` has been added to the main app component.
 This way, the service covers all other components, having only one `<p-toast>` object to be present at all times.
 This reduces the number of imports per component from roughly four to one, and reduces the number of `<p-toast>` objects on the page.

 To use this service in a component, simply add `private messageService: MessageService` to the component constructor.
 Then, to send a message, add `this.messageService.add( {YOUR_MESSAGE} );` to the code.

-Here is an example (from admin/population/import/import.component.ts):
+Here is a (deprecated) example (from admin/population/import/import.component.ts):
 ![image](https://user-images.githubusercontent.com/58219126/223455745-38c1c1b7-1d74-4f97-ac14-a131067dcf2e.png)

 A message has the following fields (I added comments to clarify the more important fields):